Seongbuk-dong: Korea furniture museum

 The Korea Furniture Museum houses more than 2,000 traditional furniture pieces, plus 10 hanoks (traditional Korean houses).

-The museum itself is known as one of the most important and beautiful pieces of architecture in Seoul, and one of the first places global curators and designers visit when they visit Seongbuk.
-To visit, reservations are necessary.
+The museum is a prominent architectural site in Seoul and a frequent destination for curators and designers visiting Seongbuk.
+Reservations are required to visit.

 Gilsangsa Temple

 Gilsangsa Temple is a temple located in the center of the city.
 It was priorly a restaurant owned by Kim Yeong-Han.
 Kim donated the area to Venerable Beopjeong, a Buddhist priest, who later changed the place to a temple.
 The temple includes the Hall of Paradise, Jijangjoeon Hall, and the Lecture Hall.
 The temple also features a library to read books about Buddhism.